 Physical Access Control

 Server rooms, data centers, money storage and other sensitive areas also need explicit access control in place.
 Personnel without a reason to be in the area should not be allowed in.
 A malicious actor can do a lot of damage with access to these parts of the business, so it’s best to only allow people in who absolutely need to be there.
-This is also a best practice for certain regulations.
+Issuing staff with lanyards from Digital ID and a form of photo identification is a way to easily monitor this and is also best practice for certain regulations.

 A fireproof safe holds up in many emergencies and disasters.
 It also reduces the chances that a criminal can break it open via brute force.
 Business safes can contain some of the most sensitive information or equipment in an organization, so it’s best to keep everything within it safe and sound.